 It is plausible that high status works against cooperation.
 One reason is that high-status positions create opportunities for distraction, and individuals in higher social strata may be more likely to experience self-satisfaction with their positions (Veblen, 1934).
-For instance, the attainment of high-status positions that result from competitive interactions generally makes individuals more likely to justify their situation (Molina et al., 2019; Feng et al., 2013), which makes it plausible that people decide to cooperate less due to a sense of complacency that accompanies high status.
+For instance, higher-status positions that result from competitive interactions (i.e., winning) make individuals more likely to justify their situation (Molina et al., 2019; Feng et al., 2013), which suggests that a sense of complacency may accompany the attainment of high status.
 Indeed, when researchers specifically focus on receiving prestigious awards that set their recipients far apart from their peers, they find that individual performance decreases.
 Malmendier and Tate (2009) study managers' performance after winning a prestigious award and observe that CEOs underperform over the three years that follow the award.
 Their status shifts also negatively affect the behavior of award-winning CEOs, who spend more time in activities of questionable value for their companies, such as writing books or playing golf.
 Recently, Li et al. (2022) find that CEOs named among the best business leaders by the media are more likely to engage in financial misconduct.
 The authors show this happens mainly because the award increases a sense of psychological entitlement among award-winning CEOs.
 In another study, Bothner et al. (2012) document status's positive and negative effects on performance in sports competitions.
-They document a concave relationship between status and performance where the inflection point occurs when the status is high.
+They document a concave relationship between status and performance where the inflection point occurs when status is high.
 This finding suggests that performance decreases only at the top when high status is more likely to induce distraction or complacency.

 This study provides novel insights into the effectiveness and sustainability of status hierarchies by asking the following research question: Does high social status increase or decrease cooperative behavior in public-goods settings?
 In focusing on whether high status can further incentivize cooperation, this article centers on the adaptive behavior of individuals who react to attaining high status.
 Hence, the critical mechanism that relates to the effectiveness and stability of status is not based on the social perceptions or choices of others that contribute to the legitimacy of status orders (Johnson et al., 2006; Ridgeway, 2014).
-Instead, it hinges on whether status successfully motivates individuals already embedded in the status hierarchy to increase their cooperation.
-My analysis then gives us a lens through the internal mechanics of status orders and their ability to provide sustainable social rewards for public goods.
+Instead, it hinges on whether status can successfully motivate individuals already embedded in the status hierarchy to increase their cooperation.
+My analysis then gives us a lens through the internal mechanics of status orders and their ability to provide social rewards for sustainable public goods.